 The PMRC provides expertise and support to carry out microbiome research using the SHOW infrastructure, questionnaire and repository data.

 Our team has a broad expertise in study design and protocol development, field logistics, epidemiology, biobanking, nutrition, microbiota analysis and biostatistics.

 The core can also assist with IRB submission, data analysis, and grant development and submission.

 Samples to date include stool, skin, oral and nasal swabs.
-Linked environmental samples, including outdoor soil, household dust, water, and swabs of high-touch household surfaces will be collected in 2018.
+Linked environmental samples, including outdoor soil, household dust, water, and swabs of high-touch household surfaces were collected beginning in 2018.

 Requests and proposals to collect other sample types can be made to firstname.lastname@example.org.

 Use of the specimen repository and SHOW data for microbiome research is reviewed by PMRC Scientific Oversight Committee.